risk-first/website/De-Risking.md

 ## Re-cap

-Let's look at the journey so far:
+Let's look at the journey so far.

  - In [A Simple Scenario](A-Simple-Scenario) we looked at how risk pervades every goal we have in life, big or small.
 We saw that risk stems from the fact that our [Internal Model](Glossary#Internal-Model) of the world couldn't capture everything about reality, and so some things were down to chance.